 Laura, a 46-year-old registered nurse employed in a gynecologists’ group practice office, had located me over the Internet early in March 2007.
 She had specifically asked for a homeopathic consult, not an acupuncture appointment, but she declined to discuss her presenting problem over the phone.

 “I’ve had a slightly irregular pap smear for the past 10 years, never anything worse than a mild dysplasia,” Laura explained when she arrived in my office.
 “Whenever a culture was done, it always came back negative, just inflammatory cells.
 But two days ago, I got my latest pap results back from my own gynecologist, and now….it’s cervical cancer.”
 Laura appeared reserved and self-possessed, her calm description quite at odds with the nature of the diagnosis she had just received.
-The copy of the pathologist’s report she handed me confirmed what she had just said: CIN III (the most severe grade of cervical intraepithelial neoplasm), high-grade dysplasia, and cellular evidence of carcinoma in situ, the earliest stage of cervical cancer.
+The copy of the pathologist’s report she handed me confirmed what she had just said: CIN III (the most severe grade of cervical intraepithelial neoplasm), high-grade dysplasia, and cellular evidence of carcinoma in situ, the earliest stage of cervical cancer (Homeopathy for Cervical Cancer).
 Laura also recalled having experienced light bleeding after sex once or twice in recent months, which can be an early warning sign.